graphery/graphane-ai/server/setup/graphane-assistant-mini.md

 - Ensure that all functions defined with `function` are accessible from the template.
 - Variables defined with `var`, `let`, or `const` inside methods are scoped to the script and cannot be accessed in the template.
-- Use chaining to manipulate multiple SVG properties in sequence.

 9. Always generate clean, readable code with proper indentation, and ensure that the generated Graphane components follow these guidelines.